Welcome in MetaShARK

 MetaCat & MetaShark

-The application you are currently using is a front-end tool for any user who wants to contribute to a DataOne node repository, also known as metadata catalog or MetaCat.
+The application you are currently using is a front-end tool for any user who wants to contribute to a DataOne node repository, also known as metadata catalogue or MetaCat.
 To contribute to a MetaCat, you need to login to the metacat in which you want to upload your data package.
 Then, it will be possible for MetaShARK to gather the needed informations, as you will see while using the app.

 About EML Assembly Line